 Natural language processing is the field of computer science that allows you to talk to your phone and get valid results back, or to ask a virtual chatbot assistant for help on website.

 The latter is becoming increasingly important, especially for smaller companies who don’t have the money for a dedicated customer support team.
 Expect to see even more growth here in the future.

 You might not like Instagram ads, but there’s no denying their effectiveness.
-According to a report by Forrester, Instagram ads offer 58 times the engagement of other social media platforms.
+According to a report by Forrester, Instagram ads offer much higher engagement rates than other social media platforms.

 As more advertisers look to take advantage of those engagement rates, so they’ll increasingly look outside of their own organisations for people who can assist them with the platform.

 When you launch a website, send out an email, or build an app, it’s no longer enough to create a single version and hope for the best.
 A/B testing involves creating at least two variants of these things and seeing which one performs better.

 As our approach to digital has become more scientific, so A/B testing is becoming more important, pushing demand for people skilled in it.

 Twilio API development

 Twilio provides communication APIs for SMS, Video, and voice calls among others.